This super flaky lighter gluten free pie crust is made without any butter at all. But it still browns beautifully!

 Last night I made a really lovely, robust chicken pot pie, but I had at least half of my favorite tried-and-true ingredients tied behind my back: no cream, no butter, no mascarpone, no roux.
-No fun?
-Yes fun!!
 It was still so thick & satisfying.
 And it still had a rich-tasting, flaky crust.

 Since the crust is the most important part, I’m sharing the recipe for Savory Olive Oil Crust from page 42 of My First Cookbookwith you.
 Oh, and here’s a tip: use this crust for the Spinach Pie on page 134.

 The secret’s in the fat – it’s olive oil instead of butter.
-Even the paleo people let you eat olive oil, right?
 This crust is a bit more delicate to roll out than a traditional gluten-free pie crust, but the same principles apply.
 And it comes together in a snap.
 Just you, a few ingredients, a bowl and a spoon.
 And one ingredient is water!
-You know you have been meaning to hydrate in the New Year, right?

 1 teaspoon xanthan gum (omit if your blend already contains it)